Henry Babington Smith: Career

-In 1887 he joined the Board of Education as an examiner, but in 1891 became principal private secretary to the new Chancellor of the Exchequer, George Goschen.
+In 1887, he joined the Board of Education as an examiner, but in 1891 became principal private secretary to the new Chancellor of the Exchequer, George Goschen.

-In 1894 he became private secretary to Lord Elgin on his appointment as Viceroy of India.
+In 1894, he became private secretary to Lord Elgin on his appointment as Viceroy of India.
 This relationship was cemented when he married the Viceroy's eldest daughter, Lady Elisabeth Mary Bruce (1877–1944), on 22 September 1898 in Simla.
 For his work in India, he was appointed Companion of the Order of the Star of India (CSI) in 1897.

-He returned to Britain in 1899 and was immediately sent to Natal as Treasury representative in the South African War.
-In 1900 he became British representative on the Council of Administration of the Ottoman Public Debt, in the nominally Ottoman Egypt, becoming its chairman in 1901.
+He returned to Britain in 1899 and was immediately sent to Natal as HM Treasury representative in the South African War.
+In 1900, he became British representative on the Council of Administration of the Ottoman Public Debt, in the nominally Ottoman Egypt, becoming its chairman in 1901.
 In the same year, he was awarded the Osmanieh Order, Class 1.
-In 1903 he returned home to become secretary to the General Post Office, and was appointed Companion of the Order of the Bath (CB) in 1905 and Knight Commander of the Order of the Bath (KCB) in 1908.
+In 1903, he returned home to become secretary to the General Post Office, and was appointed Companion of the Order of the Bath (CB) in 1905 and Knight Commander of the Order of the Bath (KCB) in 1908.

 In 1909, he went to Constantinople as president of the National Bank of Turkey, which he was instrumental in establishing.
 He turned down the post of Governor of Bombay, one of the most prestigious posts in the administration of India, because it was usually accompanied by a peerage.
 Smith explained to his children: "[n]o man is wise who burdens a large family with such trappings.
-I did without them and so can you."
+I did without them and so can you".

 The First World War saw him holding a variety of posts connected with finance, including deputy governor of the British Trade Corporation.
-In 1915 he participated in the Anglo-French Financial Commission to the United States.
+In 1915, he participated in the Anglo-French Financial Commission to the United States.
+The same year he was appointed as chairman of a Royal Commission looking at the process of making appointments within the Civil Service.
 He was appointed to the Order of the Companions of Honour (CH) in 1917.
-In 1918 he accompanied Lord Reading to the United States as Assistant Commissioner and Minister Plenipotentiary.
+In 1918, he accompanied Lord Reading to the United States as assistant commissioner and minister plenipotentiary.

 After the war, he chaired the Indian Finance and Currency Committee in 1919 and the Railway Amalgamation Tribunal in 1921.
 He was appointed a director of the Bank of England in 1920.

 Smith was appointed Knight Grand Cross of the Order of the British Empire (GBE) in the 1920 civilian war honours for his services in the United States.